edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

     ```
     This type of closure can implement Fn, meaning it can be called multiple times without mutating its captured environment.

-- Mutable borrow: &mut T -> `FnMut`.
+- Mutable borrow: `&mut T`.
     When a closure needs to modify a captured value, it captures it through a mutable borrow.

     ```rust
     let mut counter = 0;